US Covid cases among children have surged to one of its highest rates of the pandemic. Experts warn it may get worse - KTVZ

 By Madeline Holcombe, CNN

 Last week, the number of Covid-19 cases in children in the US reached levels not seen since the winter surge.
-And with school in session, the Delta variant on the rise and winter approaching, health officials are concerned it could get worse.
+And with the return to school, the Delta variant on the rise and winter approaching, health officials are concerned it could get worse.

 After a decline in early summer, child cases have increased exponentially — with more than a four-fold increase in the past month, according to the latest report from the American Academy of Pediatrics and the Children’s Hospital Association.